CISecurity/ArtifactExpressions/artifacts/unixlinux/unix.individual_file_v1.rst

 The Unix: Individual File test is used to check the contents of a text file (aka a configuration file) by looking at individual blocks of text.

-The required file_object element is used to define the specific block(s) of text of a file(s) to be evaluated.
+The  file_object element is used to define the specific block(s) of text of a file(s) to be evaluated.
 The file_object will only collect regular files on UNIX systems.